nattyan-tv/asa-query-py/README.md

 Get query information for ARK: Survival Ascended in Python.

+An asynchronous version is also included, which may even install packages that are unnecessary for you. :D

 # LICENSE

 The developer is not responsible for any problems that may occur using this program.